 About two months ago I embarked on a crazy journey to find the most kid-friendly slow cooker recipes.
 My motivation was mainly our fall schedule.
 With co-op, soccer, theater, art, Tae Kwon Do, and American Heritage Girls on our weekly line-up, I knew I’d have to rely on my slow cooker at least once a week to feed us.

-During the day, I could rely on Daily Harvest for lunch and snacks for myself.
-I wanted to compile a single list of kid-approved slow cooker meals to be able to reference in my weekly meal planning.
+My goal was to compile a single list of kid-approved slow cooker meals to be able to reference in my weekly meal planning.
 Over the past 60 days I’ve tried 40+ slow cooker recipes and while not every recipe was a winner, the effort was worth it!

 Slow Cooker Recipe Tips and Lessons Learned